 Tastes like beef Chilli Con Carne – with the added cheesy goodness of Mac ‘n Cheese!
-My One Pot Chili Mac and Cheese is on the table in just over 20 minutes.
+My Chili Mac and Cheese is on the table in just over 20 minutes – and it’s all made in one pot.
 It’s truly fabulously delicious!

 I’ve seen plenty of food mash ups in my travels on the world-wide-web.
-It seems like there is a pizza-everything: tacos, casserole, dips, soup, pie, pasta, cake.
-You name it, I bet there’s a pizza-flavoured version of it floating around on the internet.
+Like pizza – it seems like there is a pizza-everything: tacos, casserole, dips, soup, pie, pasta, cake.

 I’m not above doing mash ups.
 I’ll do them when combining two recipes brings something else to the dish, rather than doing them just for the sake of being “cool” or “out there”.
 I’m beyond the years of playing with food for the sake of being cool, I just want it to be tasty!